mcrocco/azure-network-protocols/README.md

 </p>
 <h3>Dynamic Host Configuration Protocol</h3>
 <p>
-Dynamic Host Configuration Protocol (DHCP) is the next protocol we are going to observe, which is what dynamically/automatically assigns devices a IP address when it connects to a network.
+Dynamic Host Configuration Protocol (DHCP) is the next protocol we are going to observe, which is what dynamically/automatically assigns devices an IP address when it connects to a network.
 To do this:
 </p>
 <p>

 1. Filter Wireshark for DHCP traffic
-2. We can issue the Windows VM a new ip address to see DHCP traffic by going to the command line and entering "ipconfig /renew"
+2. We can issue the Windows VM a new IP address to see DHCP traffic by going to the command line and entering "ipconfig /renew"
 </p>
 <br />